 What is your current resident complement?

-We currently have three first year fellows and three second year fellows in the Child and Adolescent Psyciatry Fellowship Program.
+We currently have three first year fellows and three second year fellows in the Child and Adolescent Psychiatry Fellowship Program.

 How many positions will be offered this year?

 We expect to offer three first year child fellow positions in the 2014-1015 academic year.

 In the 2013-2014 academic year, there are two IMG child fellows.

 We received over 30 completed applications in 2013